mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-resolved.md

 modified: 2024-09-28T12:53:52-06:00
 ---

 Great question!
-Alright, let’s dive in.
+Let’s dive in.
 The `toHaveResolved` matcher in Vitest is all about promises.
 Specifically, you'd use it when you want to test that a promise **resolves** successfully, meaning the promise doesn't throw an error and "fulfilled" without blowing things up.

 If you're working with anything asynchronous in JavaScript—especially promises—you’ll find yourself needing to check whether a specific promise got resolved (versus being rejected).
 In real life, you'd likely use it when you're writing some async code: fetching data, interacting with APIs, that sort of thing.